Pattarakiat/Pattarakiat/README.md

 - 🌱 I’m currently learning from Datacamp by follow Data Scientist with Python track and Data Science Bootcamp 9 from DataRockie.
 - 👨‍🎓 I believe in longlife learning.
+- 😄 I'm also anime & manga lover

 **Certificate**
 - Google Data Analytics Professional Certificate